Pop quiz: Where do you go for fast access to reliable, quality participants who are a guaranteed good-fit for your research needs?

 There are several key benefits to building and maintaining a research panel.
 In addition to giving you access to direct customer input, it also helps to build trust and community with users by giving them a voice—and therefore a vested interest—in your product.

-Having a set of research participants already identified, screened, and ready to go makes it easy to do qualitative research more quickly and with greater frequency—especially with a panel of niche, hard-to-recruit participants.
+Having a set of research panel participants already identified, screened, and ready to go makes it easy to do qualitative research more quickly and with greater frequency—especially with a panel of niche, hard-to-recruit participants.
 You save a lot of time on the ops side of things, because the administrative and logistical work of recruiting the right people is already done (learn more about how to recruit folks for qualitative research here).

 In addition to providing you with reliable, quick-turn research participants, a research panel also allows you to do iterative research.
 The ability to retest concepts at various stages with the original group of users can provide critical insights as you refine your ideas and execution.

-👀 For an insider’s look (from one UXR to another) into how we build and manage our own panel at User Interviews, check out this write up from our VP of User Research, Roberta Dombrowski: How We Use Research Hub
+👀 For an insider’s look (from one UXR to another) into how we build and manage our own panel at User Interviews, check out this write up from our VP of User Research, Roberta Dombrowski: How We Use Research Hub.

-How to build a research panel
+How to build a user research panel

 There are four main things to consider when you’re building a research panel: logistical details and technical requirements, big-picture management/ownership, the makeup of the actual participant panel, and how you will handle incentives.